PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 The main shortcoming is that it is strictly dealing with lines.
 There is no estimation of curvature.
 Moreover, more conditions should be tested: by night, under rain, with roads going up and down ...
 Also when the car is moving from a lane line to another.
 Or when other cars just in front of us are moving from one lane line to the other.
+City conditions will create extra challenges.

 ###3.
 Suggest possible improvements to your pipeline